 This is a SSHRC Knowledge Synthesis Grant (2021) funded project that involves assessing practices currently used to integrate transportation policies in municipal land use planning documents and approaches to measuring the success of transportation policies and practices.
-Student recruitment opportunity: Students with an interest in transportation planning and evaluation are encouraged to contact Dr. Dave Guyadeen to explore opportunities to participate in this project.

 2. Evaluating Rural Municipal Climate Adaptation Planning in Ontario.